codenotary/codenotary.io/pages/blog/immutable-infrastructure.md

 As long as we don't change our source repository, builds will produce the same application, as Go applications pin their dependencies using checksums.
 Off-the-self referenced dependencies like databases have their own checksums and unless we refer to a newer one, the same image will be used.

-# Does immutable infrastructure mean secure?
+# Does Immutable Infrastructure mean secure?

 The term "immutable infrastructure", as normally defined, only guarantees integrity during the process.
 It does not protect you when: